- Prep time 20 minutes

 small red or yellow potatoes, peeled and cut into cubes, 1.5" x 1"

-Heat 3 tablespoons vegetable oil oil in a thick-bottomed pan and add cumin seeds after waiting for 2 minutes for the oil to heat up.
+- Heat 3 tablespoons vegetable oil in a thick-bottomed pan and add cumin seeds after waiting for 2 minutes for the oil to heat up.

-Cover with a lid and keep stirring every few minutes as the goal is to get a dry Alu Gobi and vegetables that are firm yet fully cooked.
+- Cover with a lid and keep stirring every few minutes as the goal is to get a dry Alu Gobi and vegetables that are firm yet fully cooked.
 Test the level by inserting a knife in a piece of cauliflower and potato.
 Knife should go in smoothly but the piece should not fall apart as a result.

 - This goal should be achieved in about 15-20 minutes but if you find that vegetables are sticking to the pan, or they are still not cooked, sprinkle a handful of water, cover and perform the knife test again after 5 minutes or so.

 - Garnish with freshly chopped cilantro and serve hot or at room temperature with roti or paratha or layer over white rice, brown rice, wild rice, or quinoa and drizzle with yogurt sauce made from plain yogurt whisked with salt, red chile powder and cumin powder.